TCPA consent: The complete guide for marketers

 Final thoughts

-The boundaries of TCPA are constantly changing, which is why it’s so important to stay up to date with the latest TCPA rules.
+As we continue to see, the boundaries of TCPA consent rules are constantly changing, which is why it’s so important to stay up to date with the latest TCPA rules.
 Also, proving that consent was obtained can be a hard task, without the right solution in place.
 Thankfully, ActiveProspect offers an easy and effective solution to help you with that.

-With TrustedForm, you can provide certificates that show exactly when, where, and how consent was granted by a specific user, helping you shut down potential TCPA litigation.
+With TrustedForm, you can provide certificates that show exactly when, where, and how consent was granted by a specific user, helping you mitigate potential TCPA litigation.